The best sales to shop today: Bio Bidet, Aerogarden, Dyson and more - CNN Underscored

-Today, you’ll find a deal on Dyson Supersonic Hair Dryer, a discounted Ninja Foodi indoor grill and savings on Toms shoes.
+Today, you’ll find a deal on the Dyson Supersonic Hair Dryer, a discounted Ninja Foodi indoor grill and savings on Toms shoes.
 All that and more below.

 Dyson Supersonic Hair Dryer ($319.99, originally $399.99; bestbuy.com)

 In addition to making your floors spotless, Dyson is adept at styling your strands with its range of hair tools.
-And right now, you can snap up our pick for best high-end dryer, the Dyson Supersonic Hair Dryer, along with an attachment for less at Best Buy — normally, these dryers go for about $400.
+And right now you can snap up our pick for best high-end dryer, the Dyson Supersonic Hair Dryer, along with an attachment for less at Best Buy — normally, these dryers go for about $400.
 This deal is for My Best Buy members only (it’s free to join; just create an account here).
-Once you’re signed in, follow the directions on this offer page: Just add the dryer to your cart, then add either a Gentle Air Attachment or a Wide Tooth Comb Attachment to your cart.
+Once you’re signed in, follow the directions on this offer page: Just add the dryer to your cart, then add either a Gentle Air Attachment or a Wide-Tooth Comb Attachment to your cart.
 The discount will be automatically applied; just be sure to snag one for your own hair care arsenal before this promo gets blown away.

 Bio Bidet Slim Three Bidet Toilet Seat ($199.99, originally $399.99; bestbuy.com)